Alchemist-iridium/Parking-position-recording/README.md

 A system that can record and access the position where the vehicles are parked.
 ---
 ### Platform (current)
-iOS (version: anyone with Shortcuts app).
+iOS (version: anyone with Shortcuts app)
 ### Tools
 #### Essential
 - Shortcuts app on iphone